beaker-project/beaker/documentation/alternative-harnesses/index.rst

         from now.
    :status 204: The watchdog was updated.

+.. http:post:: /recipes/(recipe_id)/tasks/(task_id)/status

+   Updates the status of a task.

+   :form status: The new status.
+Must be *Running*, *Completed*, or *Aborted*.
+   :status 204: The task status was updated.
+   :status 400: Bad parameters given.
+   :status 409: Requested state transition is invalid.

+   Tasks in Beaker always start out having the *New* status.
+Once a task is *Running*, its status may only change to *Completed*, meaning that the task has completed execution, or *Aborted*, meaning that the task's execution did not complete (or never began) because of some unexpected condition.
+Once a task is *Completed* or *Aborted* its status may not be changed.
+Attempting to change the status in a way that violates these rules will result in a :http:statuscode:`409` response.

 .. http:post:: /recipes/(recipe_id)/tasks/(task_id)/results/

    Records a task result.
 Returns a :http:statuscode:`201` response with a